Wilfrith Green: Indian Army

 He was posted to the 32nd Lancers as of 20 March 1897.
 He was promoted Lieutenant 7 March 1898 and was promoted to captain 7 November 1904.

 He had transferred to the 36th Jacob's Horse as a Squadron Commander 2 October 1910.
 He was Aide-de-Camp to the General Officer Commanding the 3rd (Lahore) Division from 21 March 1911 to 15 October 1911.

 This was followed with his promotion to major on 7 December 1913.

 In the First World War 36th Jacob's Horse was in the 8th (Lucknow) Cavalry Brigade, part of the 1st Indian Cavalry Division, that was sent to the Western Front in France in 1914.
 Green was appointed temporary commandant of the regiment 21 November 1915, a position he would hold, on and off, until 1921.
 In December 1917, serving as a temporary lieutenant-colonel he was made a Companion of the Distinguished Service Order.

 In April 1918 the Indian cavalry regiments were moved from France to the Sinai and Palestine campaign.
-Green was given command of the 10th Cavalry Brigade on 21 September 1918.
+Green was given command of the 10th Cavalry Brigade in the place of Richard Howard-Vyse on 21 September 1918 and was granted the temporary rank of brigadier general whilst employed in this role.
 At the time he was still only a substantive major, but now a brevet lieutenant-colonel and temporary brigadier-general.

 For his war service he was made a Companion of the Order of St Michael and St George in 1919.